anilshivaraj/-buildmybox/README.md

 2) Clone your forked repo locally: `git clone https://github.com/<git_username>/sfdx-circleci.git`

 3) Encrypt and store the server.key generated above using the instructions below.
-> "Circle does a nice job of allowing you to set environment variables inside the UI in a protected way." (attribution to [Kevin O'Hara](https://github.com/kevinohara80))

 - First, we will generate a key and initializtion vector (iv) to encrypt your server.key file locally.
 The key and iv will be used by Circleci to decrypt your server key in the build environment.